How to Know if I’m Gluten Intolerant?

 I know that for many, avoiding gluten is just a wellness fad to help you lose weight.
-But for some it’s a necessity driven by health conditions like celiac disease or a gluten intolerance (which is often referred to as non-celiac gluten sensitivity or non-celiac wheat sensitivity).
+But for some, it’s a necessity driven by health conditions like celiac disease or gluten intolerance (which is often referred to as non-celiac gluten sensitivity or non-celiac wheat sensitivity).

-So I’m going to know by taking the LetsGetChecked Coeliac Test.
+So I’m going to know by taking the LetsGetChecked Celiac Test.
 (Gluten Intolerance Test)

 The best way of knowing if you’re gluten intolerant or sensitive is by taking a Gluten Intolerance Test.

-Symptoms to look for and consider before testing:
+Symptoms of gluten intolerance to look for and consider before testing:

-There are 300 symptoms of Coeliac disease however the symptoms include:
+There are 300 symptoms of Celiac disease however the symptoms include:

 - Severe bloating